monicawidmann/monicawidmann.github.io/_pages/research.md

 ## Publications

-Democracy, Debt, and the Bench: Political Ideology in Sovereign Immunity Cases - Accepted at *International Organization*
+Democracy, Debt, and the Bench: Political Ideology in Sovereign Immunity Cases - Forthcoming at *International Organization*

 ## Under Review